jimhopper/jimhopper.com/src/_the-brain/key-brain-circuitries.md

 When we are not focused on a particular task, our minds tend to wander.
 This wandering includes running through plans or scenarios in our heads, and imagining things we want to happen and do not want to happen.

-Brain researchers call this the 'default mode' of the human brain, and for good reason: it’s what our brains do whenever we’re 'resting' – or simply not fully absorbed in anything else.
+Brain researchers call this the 'default mode' of the human brain, and for good reason: it’s what our brains do, by default, whenever we’re 'resting' or simply not fully absorbed in anything else.

 ![](/uploads/versions/default_circuitry---x----400-330x---.jpg)

 The brain’s default mode circuitry (or network) has been mapped.
-While there are technical obstacles to measuring small bouts of seeking circuitry activity during mind wandering, researchers have shown connections between the default mode and seeking circuitries.
+And while there are technical obstacles to measuring small bouts of seeking circuitry activity during mind wandering, researchers have shown connections between the default mode and seeking circuitries.

-And as noted above, we don't need brain research to know this: when we (mindfully) observe our own daydreams, memories and plans – our default mode activity, that is – we see how much they revolve around seeking and experiencing 'rewards' in our imaginations.
+We certainly don't need brain research to know this: when we (mindfully) observe our own daydreams, memories and plans – that is, our default mode activity – we see how much they revolve around seeking and experiencing 'rewards' in our imaginations.
 Future yummy meals, fun weekends, vacations.
 Future achievements, praise, vindications.

 All those little reward scenarios we keep seeking and experiencing in our heads – of getting or keeping things we want, and escaping from things we don’t want or wish hadn’t already happened – all are manifestations of the default mode circuitry in action.